British Values Statement

 Rule of Law

 We have a clear positive behaviour policy which helps pupils to make good choices about their behaviour.
-We are becoming a Rights Respecting School and each class draws up a charter together at the beginning of the school year.
+We are a Bronze Rights Respecting School and each class draws up a charter together at the beginning of the school year.
 Pupils are helped to distinguish right from wrong, in the classroom, during assemblies and in the playground.
 During the children’s time at St. Anne’s they have the opportunity to learn about the law through our curriculum and talk with local MP’s and local law enforcement.

 At school, pupils are encouraged, and given the freedom to make choices, knowing that they are in a safe and supportive environment, e.g. Challenging themselves in their learning.
 They are supported to develop self-knowledge, self-confidence and a growth mind set in all areas of school life.
 Pupils are taught to understand and exercise their rights and personal freedoms in a safe way, e.g. UNICEF Children’s Rights and PSHE lessons.
 They have key responsibilities in school like being a Playground Buddy or a library monitor.